vasmarfas/bambuddy/CONTRIBUTING.md

 - Add tests for new functionality
 - Ensure all tests pass
 - Follow the existing code style
+- **Visual changes require screenshots** — if your PR changes any frontend UI, include before/after screenshots showing the old and new appearance

 ## Reporting Bugs